 More information about the variety of options for reporting sexual harassment and misconduct and available resources and support services both on-campus and off-campus, as well as contact information, can be found in the Sexual Harassment and Misconduct section below.

 The Department of Public Safety provides safety escorts on request for students, faculty and staff during evening hours.
-To obtain a safety escort, contact the Drew Department of Public Safety at: 4444 (on-campus).
+To obtain a safety escort, contact the Drew Department of Public Safety at: 973-408-3379, or 4444 (on-campus).

 Members of the Drew Community, as well as visitors and guests, should report emergencies or criminal actions on campus immediately to the Drew Public Safety Department or 911.

 Consistent with federally mandated procedures, Drew will immediately determine the content of any notification and notify the campus community when there is a significant emergency or dangerous situation involving an immediate threat to the health or safety of students or employees, either on-campus or off-campus.
 That determination will be made by the Drew Director of Public Safety or designee upon verification that a legitimate emergency or dangerous situation exists, including, if possible, confirmation of the scope and nature of the emergency.
 This judgment will also be made taking into consideration the safety of the campus community and whether a notification would compromise efforts to assist a victim or contain, respond to, or otherwise mitigate an emergency.
-The Public Safety Director will consult as necessary and/or as they are available with the Vice President of Campus Life and Student Affairs, the Dean of Students, and local law enforcement and/or first responders.
+The Public Safety Director will consult as necessary and/or as they are available, with the Vice President of Campus Life and Student Affairs/Dean of Students, and local law enforcement and/or first responders.

 Public Safety personnel have received critical incident response training and are typically the first responders to emergencies and other serious incidents, as described in more detail below.
 Drew Public Safety, the Madison Police Department and/or Madison Fire and Emergency Medical Services ordinarily respond to and work together to manage emergencies and threats.
 Depending on the nature of the incident, other Drew resources and state, county, local or federal agencies could also be involved in any response to an incident.

 In the event of an emergency requiring evacuation, the Department of Public Safety will respond initially and determine what appropriate steps can be taken to safely evacuate persons in need.
 As appropriate, the Madison Fire Department and/or Madison Police Department will be notified of the emergency and the need for assistance in evacuating individuals at risk from structures or locations.
-The Department of Public Safety will probably advise local authorities of the need for technical expertise or specialized assistance in evacuating persons and take other steps as appropriate to containing the situation and addressing the threat.
+The Department of Public Safety will likely advise local authorities of the need for technical expertise or specialized assistance in evacuating persons and take other steps as appropriate to containing the situation and addressing the threat.